As healthcare prices skyrocket, we must work together to bring the costs under control

 • Shifting to biosimilar and generic medications that offer comparable quality at significantly lower costs

 While operating expenses are a small percentage of premiums, every dollar saved helps mitigate premium increases and supports the sustainability of our healthcare system.
-During the past year, BCBSRI saved $20 million by:
+In 2025, BCBSRI saved $20 million by:

 • Consolidating vendor contracts